mikepanz/stocks/README.txt

-A Pen created at CodePen.io.
-You can find this one at https://codepen.io/panz/pen/mKdvJe.
+You can find live app at https://stocks-mp.firebaseapp.com/